humayl-soomro/AI-JobHelper/README.md

 >### **Note from the Developer:**
 > This project was built as a **learning experiment** while exploring full-stack development (React, Django, and AI integration).
 > It was developed quickly to practice key concepts, **not as a polished production app**, but it’s fully functional and represents my hands-on learning process.
-> I’m currently improving my design, scalability, and code architecture skills for future projects.
+> I’m continuously improving my design, scalability, and code architecture skills for future projects.
 >#### 📢 **Further Note:** This project is currently in the deployment phase.
 A functional live demo will be available soon.
 Thank you.
 ---
 # 🚀 AI Job Tracker + Resume Analyzer